-Advisory Fee-TheWe pay the Advisor an advisory fee equal toAAdvisor(6)1.25% of NAV for the Class D, Class I, Class Sfeand Class T shares and 0.65% of NAV for theNClass N shares, per annum, payable monthly.diWe will not pay the advisory fee with regard tocaour investments in the International AffiliatedtinFunds.
-The value of these investments will beexcluded from NAV for purposes of calculatingthe advisory fee.1.25% upon actual expenses incurred and, therefore, cannot be determined at this time.
+We pay the Advisor an advisory fee equal to 1.25% of NAV for the Class D, Class I, Class S and Class T shares and 0.65% of NAV for the Class N shares, per annum, payable monthly.
+We will not pay the advisory fee with regard to our investments in the International Affiliated Funds.
+The value of these investments will be excluded from NAV for purposes of calculating the advisory fee.